DBraun/jraphx/docs/source/tutorial/create_gnn.rst

 2. What does :obj:`jnp.concatenate([x_i, x_j - x_i], axis=1)` do?
 Why :obj:`axis = 1`?

-3. How can you make the EdgeConv implementation JIT-compilable with :obj:`@jax.jit`?

-4. Implement a vectorized version of EdgeConv that processes multiple graphs using :obj:`nnx.vmap`.
+3. Implement a vectorized version of EdgeConv that processes multiple graphs using :obj:`nnx.vmap`.